 Under no circumstances will any nomination be accepted without a signed official Toastmasters International Officer Agreement and Release Statement.

-Only nominated and accepted candidates may use the District mailing system or website for displaying their campaign materials.
+Only nominated and accepted candidates may use the District mailing system or website to display their campaign materials.

-Contact your Division or Area Director to discuss how you can help provide District Leadership by becoming an Area or Division Director for the next Toastmasters year, then complete the nomination form and release.
-Once nominations are closed, the District Leadership Committee (DLC) Chair will contact each nominee individually to explain the process from here on.
-Links to all information and requirements will be provided at that time.
-Meanwhile any questions concerning the process should be addressed to the DLC Chair.
+Contact your Division or Area Director to discuss how you can help provide District Leadership by becoming a Division or Area Director for the next Toastmasters year, then complete the Nomination form and Release Statement.